Linear stability of discrete shock profiles for systems of conservation laws: Local exponential bounds on the spatial Green's function for z far from 1

-Now that we have proved the geometric dichotomy, let us go back on studying the vector spaces $E_0^\pm(z)$ which characterize the solutions of \eqref{syst_dyn} converging towards $0$ as $j$ tends towards $\pm\infty$.
+Now that we have proved the geometric dichotomy, Lemma \ref{lem_geo_dich} let us go back on studying the vector spaces $E_0^\pm(z)$ which characterize the solutions of the dynamical system \eqref{syst_dyn} converging towards $0$ as $j$ tends towards $\pm\infty$.
 The previous section about the geometric dichotomy allows us to prove the following lemma.